There’s nothing I enjoy more than a healthy debate. So you can imagine how pleased I was earlier this week when I clicked over to Chris Breen’s

 the iPod mini.
 But I got outvoted.

-is noteworthy not just for what it is—a music player with much larger capacity than the nano and, oh yeah, that whole video-playback capability thing—but for what it represents—the arrival a portable multimedia player that boasts iPod-like simplicity.
+iPod with video is noteworthy not just for what it is—a music player with much larger capacity than the nano and, oh yeah, that whole video-playback capability thing—but for what it represents—the arrival a portable multimedia player that boasts iPod-like simplicity.
 Forget for a moment about some of this fifth-generation iPod’s limitations—the paucity of video content at the iTunes Music Store, the rigamarole you have to go through to get videos of your own on the device.
 When portable video players are as ubiquitous as cell phones in a few years, this will be the iPod that started that ball rolling.

 And if that doesn’t merit a statue that some Apple executive can use as an oversized paperweight, I’m not sure what does.